Please follow the steps noted below to complete an application online and schedule your license examination:

 An Accident and Health Agent is not required to have an appointment or endorsement to have the license issued.
 Upon application approval the license can be downloaded or printed by using the CDI's Print or Download Your License service.
 However, the licensee may not transact, solicit, or negotiate the sale of insurance until after one of the following documents are completed and submitted to the California Department of Insurance.

 - The sponsoring insurance company admitted to California completes an Action Notice of Appointment.
 Pursuant to Section 2190.22 of Title 10 of the California Code of Regulations, the Action Notice of Appointment must be submitted electronically.
 To submit appointments electronically contact the National Insurance Producer Registry (NIPR) and its authorized business partners for a list of approved partners.

 - Beginning January 1, 2010, Business Entities for Accident and Health Agent(s) must submit their agent endorsement(s) online at Business Entity Endorsement and Termination Online Service (i.e. adding or removing individual licensees who are to transact insurance under authority of its license)(CIC Section 1661).

-Fees are $22 (effective 6/15/2013 this fee will be $24) per action notice of appointment or business entity endorsement.
+Fees are $24 per action notice of appointment or business entity endorsement.

 All filing fees submitted are not refundable, whether or not the application is acted upon or the examination taken.